-In September 1996, Ben started secondary school at "St Vincent College" in Soignies, a well known Belgian boarding school.
+In September 1996, Ben started secondary school at "St Vincent College" in Soignies, a well-known Belgian boarding school (ref).
 His interest for graphic arts, along with music, poetry and sport grew fast at that time.
-The first year in the boarding school was not easy for Ben.
-Fortunately, he started a lot of activities such as scouting and drawing.
-In 1998 and 1999, Ben started learning drums and played basketball every night with his schoolís team.
-In 2000, Ben became a very studious and solitary person.
-Along with his studies, he spent countless hours writing poetry.
+The first year in that boarding school was not easy for Ben.
+Fortunately, he started a lot of creative and sportive activities (drums, basketball...).
+In 2000, Ben became a very studious and a rather solitary person.
+Along with his studies, he spent a lot of time writing poetry.
 He also improved his drawing techniques on a daily basis.
-He learned piano and guitar.
-In 2001, Anne-Marie Lansmanne who was teaching French, Psychology and History of Art at St Vincent College deeply influenced Ben, helping him to believe in a possible future as an artist.
-Ben travelled to Florence, Italy with his school in the winter, visiting many classic art museums.
+He learned piano and guitar on his own.
+In 2001, one of his teachers, Anne-Marie Lansmanne, deeply helped him to believe in a possible future as an artist.
+Ben travelled to Florence, Italy, with his school in the winter, visiting many classic art museums.

 1990 - 1996 Primary School

-In 1990 Ben started primary school at Notre Dame de La Trinitť.
-It was a difficult time as Ben was leaving Ivory Coast, his home town.
-In 1993, the tensions between his parents was growing, Ben became a demanding and compulsive child and he started having behavioral problems at school.
+In 1990 Ben started primary school at Notre Dame de La Trinitť (ref).
+It was a difficult time as Ben had just left Ivory Coast, his hometown.
+In 1993, due to some family issues, Ben became a demanding and compulsive child and he started having small behavioral problems at school.
 In 1994, at 11 year old, Ben made his first drawings.
 In 1995, Benís parents divorced.
-This generated some inconveniences for the whole family.
-Consequently, Ben failed his 6th year at primary school and he goes to another school.
-In 1996, Ben started again his 6th year in primary school at Notre Dame des Grace in Brussels and completed it successfully in June 1996.
+The same year, Ben failed at primary school but completed his 6th year successfully at Notre Dame des Gr‚ce in June 1996 (ref).